 Divorces can become particularly complex when the parties share significant assets.
 Because this state recognizes the concept of communal property, this means that a family court has broad discretion to award assets as it sees fit.
 To take steps toward protecting your future and that of your children, it is important to contact a Missouri City high-asset divorce lawyer who could help you end your marriage on favorable terms.
-Our local divorce attorneys could guide you through this process and help you protect your property that is important to the wellbeing of your family.
+Our local divorce attorneys could guide you through this process and help you protect your property which is important to the well-being of your family.

 According to Texas Family Code §3.003, the law presumes all property owned by either spouse during marriage belongs to both parties.
 When a couple has significant assets, distribution becomes more complex.
 A small business’s holdings may have to be split between the two parties, or the court may force the sale of real estate with the proceeds split between the two parties.
 The court may also require the transfer of stock or other financial instruments.

 High-asset divorces differ from traditional divorces in many ways.
 Typical divorces can often resolve through a settlement.
 When two parties have few assets, it is far more likely that they will be able to agree on how a court should divide this property moving forward.
-As such, as the number and value of these assets grows, so too does the complexity of the case.
+As such, as the number and value of these assets grow, so too does the complexity of the case.

 In short, a high-asset divorce could result in a distribution of property that leaves neither party satisfied or in a stable financial situation.
 It is even possible that the court could order one party to surrender assets that they acquired before getting married.
 This applies to assets across the spectrum.
 Significant stock holdings are part of marital property, and a court may order a split.
 It is also possible that a court may force the sale of real estate from which individuals receive rental income.
 Even long-term investments or deposits that bring passive income are subject to distribution.

 One role of a Missouri City attorney in a high-asset divorce is to protect their client and the financial future of their children.
-To do this, an attorney could bring forward a binding prenuptial agreement if one exists to direct this the property division process in a way that satisfies both parties.
+To do this, an attorney could bring forward a binding prenuptial agreement if one exists to direct this property division process in a way that satisfies both parties.
 If one does not exist, a lawyer could present arguments that aim to preserve the assets an individual believes to have the highest sentimental or monetary value.

 Parties entering a divorce when they own significant assets must take every possible step to protect their financial futures.
 This is especially true when one party is a sole financial provider or earns income through passive assets, such as trust funds or investment accounts.